 Payment respite was available prior to the COVID-19 pandemic, and you can still apply under the pre-existing regulations.
 These differ from the current rules regarding temporary payment respite.
 You can apply for this type of payment respite if you:

 You can be granted payment respite in connection with taxes and contributions declared during any accounting or reporting period between January and December 2020.
 January 2020 is the first month for which you can be granted payment respite, and this applies to VAT reported by 12 March 2020 at the latest (if you report VAT on a monthly basis), or employer contributions/deducted tax declared in February 2020.
 Note that eligibility for payment respite is determined by the month in which the taxes or contributions were incurred, not the due date for payment.

 The number of accounting or reporting periods for which you can be granted payment respite is determined by the length of your accounting or reporting period, as shown in the table below.

 How many accounting/reporting periods can I get payment respite for?

 You pay interest on the tax due when you are granted payment respite, as well as a payment respite fee.
 The level of interest and the fee are set by the Swedish National Debt Office (“Riksgälden”).

 The current rate is 1.25 %.%.
 Interest is added to the amount for which you are granted respite.
 When you pay your taxes and contributions, you also pay the interest on them.

 After six months, a payment respite fee also becomes payable.
 This is calculated as 0.2% of the payment respite amount per calendar month from the seventh month after respite is granted until the deferred payment is due.

-For applications made on 5 February 2021 or later, a payment respite fee is charged on a calendar monthly basis from the month after payment respite is granted until the month when your deferred payment is due.
+For applications made on 5 February 2021 or later, a payment respite fee of 0,1% is charged on a calendar monthly basis from the month after payment respite is granted until the month when your deferred payment is due.

 You pay the total interest and final payment respite fee at the same time as you pay the tax or contributions on which you have deferred payment.